quant525/Multi_Quant_Strategies--APAC-US-markets/DualFrame CCI-TWAP Trading System/README.md

 ## 📈 DualFrame CCI-TWAP Trading System

-### 📌 Strategy Rationale
+## 📌 Strategy Rationale
 **The DualFrame CCI-TWAP System is designed to generate high-confidence directional signals through quantitative filtering of normalized price deviation metrics (CCI) across two temporal resolutions.
 A time-weighted average price (TWAP) component is used as a dynamic price anchor to regulate signal activation, enhancing noise suppression and trend alignment without reliance on conventional chart-based techniques.**

 A directional, quantitative-filtered momentum strategy that integrates multi-horizon signal alignment (via CCI) with time-weighted price anchoring (TWAP) for noise reduction and trend validation.

 🌟 **Note:**
 *All results are based on real historical market data.
-Backtest coverage spans over 20 years, and the strategy has been live traded on TXF for more than one year.
-While different versions of the strategy have been deployed during live trading to meet institutional requirements, the core logic remains unchanged.
+Backtest coverage spans over 20 years, and the strategy has been live-traded on TXF for over a year.
+While different strategy versions have been deployed during live trading to meet institutional requirements, the core logic remains unchanged.
 The version presented here reflects a personally preferred configuration, selected for its clarity and transparency in performance representation.*

 *This README was automatically generated as part of a real-time strategy monitoring and reporting system.*

-### 📌 Strategy Attributes
+## 📌 Strategy Attributes

 - **Strategy Name : DualFrame CCI-TWAP System**
 - **Asset : Taiwan Index Futures (TXF)**